MySQL Indexes: Concept, Purpose, and Practical Examples

 6. When to Use Indexes

-• Columns are frequently used in WHERE, JOIN, ORDER BY, or GROUP BY clauses.
+• Columns are commonly used in WHERE, JOIN, ORDER BY, or GROUP BY clauses.

-• Columns have low cardinality (few unique values, e.g., a gender column).
+• Columns have low cardinality (e.g., gender or boolean flags).

-• Tables are small (full table scans may be faster).
+• Tables are small—full table scans are sometimes faster.

 7. Checking Index Usage